Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 El Dora Soul from the same series is a Mighty Glacier, but with a level two maximum Combo Attack.
 However, it's ridiculously hard to kill and has a cheap weapon, EN-wise, that can reduce enemy Will.
 Couple this with 4 sets of Spirit Commands and you have a rare unit capable of fighting in disadvantageous terrain by mercy of spamming Spirit Commands.
 To make it better, they also share a support bonus from Vann and a Combination Attack with the Dann.

-The "Chain Attack" mechanic in K allows one solo unit not in a partner unit to attack upwards to three units (solo or partner) in its attack radius for full damage with any penalties.
-This will result in the unit gaining kills and Will much faster than other units.
+The "Combo Attack" mechanic in K allows one solo unit not in a partner unit to attack upwards to three units (solo or partner) in its attack radius for full damage without any penalties.
+This results in the unit gaining kills and Will much faster than other units.

-What makes this broken is the way kills work in this game: in addition to boosting starting Will, as most modern SRW do, every 100 kills equates to +10 points to all stats (+100 at 999 kills).
-After enough playthroughs, even units with no upgrades will perform as if they have 5-6 bars worth of upgrades, thanks to their pilots.
+What makes this broken is the way kills work in this game: in addition to boosting starting Will, as most modern SRWs do, every 100 kills equates to +10 points to all stats (+100 at 999 kills).
+After enough playthroughs, even units with no upgrades will perform as if they have 5-6 bars worth of upgrades on their units, thanks to their pilots.
 Unlike the preceding W, the damage cap in K is much higher.

 Despite some of the more modern mechanics that increases game difficulty, such as evasion decay and standardizing Spirit Commands, K uses the W-style system of skills via "skill parts", meaning no skill slot limitations.
 Coupled with the "100 kills = +10 to all stats", you can expect a potential cast of One-Man Army pilots after multiple playthroughs.
 The only downside is no skills in K affects a sub-pilot's maximum Spirit Points or lowers the cost of Spirit Commands.